 Abdiweli Mohamed Ali Gaas, born on July second, nineteen sixty-five, is a prominent Somali American economist and politician.
 He served as the Prime Minister of Somalia from June two thousand eleven to October two thousand twelve, where he played a pivotal role in shaping the political landscape of the nation.
 His most notable achievement during this period was the creation of the 'Roadmap for the End of Transition', a strategic framework that set clear benchmarks for establishing permanent democratic institutions in Somalia.

-On January eighth, two thousand fourteen, Gaas was elected as the fifth President of Puntland, a semi-autonomous region in northeastern Somalia.
+On January eighth, two thousand fourteen, Gaas was elected as the fifth President of Puntland, a semi-autonomous region in Somalia.
 His presidency was marked by significant initiatives aimed at enhancing the region's governance and development.
-He introduced a biometric fishery database, which modernized the fishing industry, and strengthened bilateral cooperation with the European Union in both security and development sectors.
+He introduced a new biometric fishery database, initiated taxation reforms for international organizations, and established a mutual consulate agreement with Yemen, all while strengthening Puntland's ties with the European Union, the United Arab Emirates, and Australia.